sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-28-Attention-Isn't-Magic- Building-the-Kernel-That-Powers-LLMs-From-Scratch.md

 #      = Q_ptr + 2 * 512 + [0,1,2,3,4,5,6,...
 BLOCK_SIZE_DIM]
 #      = Q_ptr + [1024,1025,1026,1027,1028,1029,1030,1031]
 ```
-1. And the Answer is yes we are following since all the addresses are consecutive.
+1. And the Answer is <span style="color: #9ACD32; font-weight: bold;">yes</span> we are following since all the addresses are consecutive.

 2. All 32 threads in a warp will be able access nearby memory locations